CameronGillus/CameronGillus.github.io/README.md

 ![Gillus_Cameron_9043428](https://github.com/CameronGillus/CameronGillus.github.io/assets/134443118/f1240b6c-1625-4602-9620-002741db4abf)

 ### Line Chart
 Below is a graph describing the global life expantacy and how it has changed over the last 60 years.
+This graph shows and expalains how the life expectancy has steadliy grown over time.
+This is because medicine and technogly has improved, which has benifted the health of humans.
+However recently it has taken a small decline, most likely due to the pandemic which caused health prombelm for many Americans.

 <noscript><img src="https://datawrapper.dwcdn.net/6UVof/full.png" alt="" /></noscript></div>